Medical Assistant vs. Phlebotomist: Salary, Responsibilities, & More

 To become a phlebotomist, you must have a high school diploma or GED and complete a formal training program or have one year of supervised work experience.

 Some training programs can be completed in a few weeks online.
-For example, Stepful’s online phlebotomy training program takes only five weeks to complete.
 After completing your training, you'll be eligible to take a phlebotomy certification exam.

 Phlebotomists work anywhere where lab work is needed, such as in hospitals, urgent care clinics, diagnostic labs, blood banks, and blood donor centers.
 Depending on the work setting, phlebotomists may work regular weekday hours or may have to work nights and weekends.